Edupala

 Angular data binding

-Angular event binding syntax consists of a target event name within parentheses on the left and a quoted template statement on the right.
-The statement can be an expression or invoking method.
-In invoking, the method can with and without argument, if any argument, then we can pass any number of arguments.
+The syntax for Angular event binding consists of the target event name within parentheses on the left and a quoted template statement on the right:

 Note: Remember, parentheses represent event binding and square brackets represent property binding.